-Administered by Express Scripts, prescription drug coverage includes medically necessary drugs and medicines prescribed by your or your covered dependent’s doctor on an outpatient basis.
+Administered by CVS Caremark, prescription drug coverage includes medically necessary drugs and medicines prescribed by your or your covered dependent’s doctor on an outpatient basis.

 You’re automatically enrolled in prescription drug coverage if you are enrolled in: